-The property has been altered by the enlarging of window openings to create French doors openings to the rear.
-More recently the removal of a wall has been undertaken to create the current open plan Kitchen/Dining.
+The property has been altered by the changing size of external openings to the property.
+The property has been further altered by the removal of internal walls to create its current layout.
 It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it has been assumed they meet the standards required by the Building Regulations or are exempt.
+Access rights of way are in place at parts which should be confirmed.
+All ownership, access rights of way and maintenance liabilities should be clarified.